schell/zyghost-com/src/articles/frp_intro.md

 Events and behaviors are bound to each other by a couple of novel ideas.
 The first is that given an input like a time (or whatever the domain is) we can "sample" a behavior and get a result value.
 In math this is just evaluating a function with an input.
-Combining the input value with the result value gives us an event!
+Combining the input value with the result value gives us an event:

 ```haskell
 makeEvent :: input -> output -> (input, output)